When drafting up a first-time Japan itinerary, I’m willing to bet that spending one week in Hokkaido didn’t quite make the cut.

 A lovely scene unfolds as you hobble towards the bay and first lay your eyes upon Otaru Canal, the heart of the city’s historical quarter.
 The canal was instrumental in Otaru’s trading industry, allowing the inland warehouses to get their goods from the main port.

-Soon, however, major developments of the main dock left Otaru Canal with little purpose.
+Soon, however, major developments of the main dock left the Otaru Canal with little purpose.
 Slated to get filled in, it almost saw its demise until the 1980s when citizens fought to rejuvenate their historically significant canal.

 And good thing they did.
-Walking along Otaru Canal is one of the best ways to spend time in this small port city.
+Walking along the Otaru Canal is one of the best ways to spend time in this small port city.
 Many of the district’s old warehouses now hold galleries, shops, and restaurants to peruse.

 Although the canal is beautiful day and night, taking an evening stroll under the tender glow of antique gas lamps presents Otaru at its most atmospheric.